0xlimon/EVM-transaction-script/README.md

 This project contains web3 scripts for deploying contracts and interacting with them on the EVM-compatible blockchains.
 It includes functionalities for deploying a contract, sending transactions, and interacting with deployed contracts.

+**Note:** This script has been tested only on the Sepolia network.
+Use it on mainnets at your own risk.
+Make sure to thoroughly test and understand the script before deploying it on any mainnet network.

 ## Installation

 1. Clone the repository: